 Since 2004 the fund has had a customised benchmark.
-The fund's return for the year was 0.5% above the benchmark return of 22.2%.
+The fund's return for the year was 0.4% above the benchmark return of 3.4%.

 During the year, contributions paid into the scheme were greater than the pensions paid out.
-The net result is that before expenses and investment returns the fund grew by £8.3m.
+The net result is that before expenses and investment returns the fund grew by £12.5m.
 We expect this figure to continue to be positive for the current financial year.

 I would like to thank my fellow committee and board members for their commitment and support over the last year.
-I would particularly like to thank Caroline Moore, Cllr Dawn Hill and Cllr Sam Crabb for their contributions to the committee as following the close of the year they have left the committee after many years of service.
-Finally I would like to thank the officers for their efforts throughout the year in providing an excellent fund for the employers and their employees.
+Finally, I would like to thank the officers for their efforts throughout the year in providing an excellent fund for the employers and their employees.